-‘First Take’ Panel Tears Into Tom Brady For Showing ‘Age’ Against Ravens
+NESN

 Kellerman: “It was incumbent upon Brady to put some points on the board, and he couldn’t do it.
 I’ve said he’s dinking and dunking more than ever last year, but this year it’s even more apparent.
 Tom Brady can’t win you a game like this.
 It’s Brady I’d be concerned about.”

 Williams: “I knew that Tom Brady and that offense wasn’t as potent as they used to be with the loss of (Rob Gronkowski), because that was his comfort zone.
-That’s what Tom Brady liked to go to when he needed a big play, if he needed something to happen, whether it’s a pass interference … he longer has that cushion.
-So, therefor, the age is starting to show when he plays youthful, good teams.”
+That’s what Tom Brady liked to go to when he needed a big play, if he needed something to happen, whether it’s a pass interference … he no longer has that cushion.
+So, therefore, the age is starting to show when he plays youthful, good teams.”

 Smith: “I believe the reason he was over there talking to himself (on the sidelines), was because they were putting a hat on him.
 So, it goes to what Max has talked about in terms of age, attrition, kicking in. … As you get older and you take those hits, you feel it a little bit more.”